-All candidates for second degrees are required to register in the graduate school; to conform to the conditions outlined under "Admission," "Registration," and "Studies and Examinations" [pp. 123-126]; to pursue an approved course of study for one academic year in residence, or in the case of graduates of this University, for three years in absentia; and to pass satisfactory examinations upon all the studies of the approved course.
+All candidates for second degrees are required to register in the Graduate School; to conform to the conditions outlined under "Admission," "Registration," and "Examinations" [p.
+36]; to pursue an approved course of study for one academic year in residence, or, in the case of graduates of this University, for three years in absentia; and to pass satisfactory examinations upon all the studies of the approved course.

 Each candidate for a second degree must present an acceptable thesis in the line of his major subject of study.
-The subject of this thesis must be announced to the dean of the general faculty not later than the first Monday in November of the academic year in which the course is to be completed.
-The completed thesis, upon regulation paper, must be presented, with the certified approval of the professor in charge, to the council of administration not later than June 1st.
+The subject of this thesis must be announced to the Dean of the General Faculty not later than the first Monday in November of the academic year in which the course is to be completed.
+The completed thesis, upon regulation paper, must be presented, with the certified approval of the professor in charge, to the Council of Administration not later than June 1st.

-The period of required study begins from the date of registration in the graduate school.
+The period of required study begins from the date of registration in the Graduate School.